 Most Christians think Jesus claimed to be God.
 Ask most of them who know their Bible, “Where does the Bible say Jesus claimed to be God?” and they’ll likely answer, “He said it in John 10.30: ‘I and the Father are one.’”
 The word in the Greek New Testament (NT) here translated “one” is hen, which is the numeral “one” and can mean “unity.”
 But that is a far cry from saying straight out, “I am God,” or the like.
-One is struck with the thought, “Is that the best evidence Christians can muster to prove that Jesus claimed to be God?
-If so, maybe he never made such a claim.”
+One is struck with the thought, “Is that the best evidence Christians can muster to prove that Jesus claimed to be God?”
+If so, maybe he never made such a claim.

 Jesus was attending the Feast of Dedication at the temple in Jerusalem.
 We read, “The Jews therefore gathered around Him, and were saying to Him, ‘How long will You keep us in suspense?
 If You are the Christ, tell us plainly.’”
 (John 10.24).
 Jesus responded by mentioning his marvelous works that he had been doing and how they testify to his intimate relationship with God (vv.
 25-29).

-The Roman Catholic Church’s prestigious Pontifical Biblical Commission rejects this common interpretation of John 10.30.
-In its very important and excellent document on Christology entitled Bible et christologie (1983), this elite group of twenty Catholic scholars allege that those who espouse classical (Nicene-Chalcedonian) Christology tend to be obstinate, “not being open” to critical investigation, resulting in “their appeal to Scripture only defensively.”
+The Roman Catholic Church’s prestigious Pontifical Biblical Commission has rejected this common interpretation of John 10.30.
+In its important and excellent document on Christology entitled Bible et christologie (1983), this elite group of twenty Catholic scholars allege that those who espouse classical (Nicene-Chalcedonian) Christology tend to be obstinate, “not being open” to critical investigation, resulting in “their appeal to Scripture only defensively.”
 These scholars chose venerable American Catholic scholar Joseph A. Fitzmyer to produce a commentary on this document.
 In it he explains, “the Commission is pointing its critical finger at Catholic fundamentalism, often associated with this approach to Christology.
 An example of this sort of use of the NT would be the appeal to John 10:30, ‘I and the Father are one,’ to establish the divinity of Christ.”
 Fitzmyer means that he and the commission members do not believe Jesus therein claimed to be God.

 Contemporary NT scholars call this concept “the Mutual Indwelling.”
 When Jesus first said it, in John 10.38, he clearly meant it as a disavowal that he claimed in v.
 30 to be God.
 Rather, Jesus here affirmed God-in-Christology as contrasted with the traditional, incarnational, Christ-is-God Christology which Catholic church fathers later developed.
-The Apostle Paul wrote about half of this concept, saying “that God was in Christ, reconciling the world to Himself” (2 Corinthians 5.19).
+The Apostle Paul wrote about the second half of this concept, saying “that God was in Christ, reconciling the world to Himself” (2 Corinthians 5.19).

 In sum, when Jesus said, “I and the Father are one,” he did not mean he and the Father were one in essence, making himself God, but one relationally, resulting in a functional unity.
-If this brief saying of Jesus in John 10.30 is the best that traditionalists can muster to support their assertion that Jesus claimed to God, we can be pretty sure he never made such a claim.
+If this brief saying of Jesus in John 10.30 is the best that traditionalists can muster to support their assertion that Jesus claimed to be God, we can be pretty sure he never made such a claim.